WFFF-TV

 WFFF-TV (channel 44) is a television station licensed to Burlington, Vermont, United States, serving as the Fox affiliate for the Burlington, Vermont–Plattsburgh, New York market.
-It is owned by Nexstar Media Group, which provides certain services to ABC affiliate WVNY (channel 22, also licensed to Burlington) under a shared services agreement (SSA) with Mission Broadcasting.
+It is owned by Nexstar Media Group and operated alongside ABC affiliate WVNY (channel 22).
 The two stations share studios on Mountain View Drive in Colchester, Vermont; WFFF-TV's transmitter is located on Vermont's highest peak, Mount Mansfield.

 Like other network stations serving Burlington and Plattsburgh, WFFF-TV has a large audience in southern Quebec, Canada.
 This includes Montreal, a city that is 10 times more populous than the station's entire U.S. viewing area, as well as the Montérégie region.
 Most Vidéotron systems in southern Quebec carry WFFF-TV as their Fox affiliate.